HOW TO SPEND 24 HOURS IN BUENOS AIRES

 Buenos Aires is one of those cities that you could literally get lost in for hours.
 You’ll find markets, shopping lanes, magical parks and beautiful buildings throughout the entirety of the city.

-If you’re spending 24 hours here, the best way to see Buenos Aires for all that it is, is to simply explore!
+If you’re spending 24 hours in Buenos Aires, the best way to spend your time here is by simply getting out to explore!

 [ READ NEXT: Tips to travel in Santiago – Chile ]